geronimus/jslib/resources/README-Heading.md

 A modular set of utility functions for JavaScript.

-Because there are some interdependencies, we we will build each function, and published to a package-manager, independently.

-Thereafter, users will be free to import only the functions they need, without worrying about transitive dependencies.
+Each is intended to be published to the package manager independently, so that a user will only have to depend on the functions they use.